Review: PORTAL (2019)

-A ghost hunting show that’ s having equally bad luck hunting ghosts and ratings.
+A ghost hunting show that’s having equally bad luck hunting ghosts and ratings.
 That’s been the start for any number of movies, recent examples being Deadtectives and Investigation 13.
-Director Dean Alito (Alien Abduction: Incident in Lake County, Lizzie Borden Had an Axe) and co-writer Peter Dukes (Escape Room) use this familiar jumping-off point for their film Portal.
+Director Dean Alito (The McPherson Tape, Lizzie Borden Had an Axe) and co-writer Peter Dukes (Escape Room) use this familiar jumping-off point for their film Portal.
 It’s not the most original film you’ll see this year or even this month.
 But it is at least a bit of a change of pace.

 Steve (Ryan Merriman, Final Destination 3, The Jurassic Games) is the lead investigator for the show Ghost Seekers.
 He’s adamant that everything they record is real.
 No special effects, no re-enactments, nothing faked.
 That has led to a serious lack of the kind of spectacular footage viewers want.
 And a corresponding lack of ratings.
 In desperation, he bribes the scout for another show for a truly haunted house.